phanrahan/magma/docs/circuit_definitions.md

 the attribute can be called with inputs to return the outputs.
 This corresponds to calling the `__call__` method of the sub instance.

+**NOTE** Currently it is required that every sub sequential circuit element receive an explicit invocation in the `__call__` method.
+For example, if you have a sub sequential circuit `self.x` that you would like to keep constant, you must still call it with `self.x(...)` to ensure that some input value is provided every cycle (the sub sequential circuit must similarly be designed in such a way that the logic expects inputs every cycle, so enable logic must be explicitly defined).

 ## Experimental: Direct to Verilog Compilation
 `@combinational_to_verilog` and `@sequential_to_verilog` decorators provide
 support for an alternative compiler that passes `if` statements down to verilog